Cowrie

 Shells of various species of cowrie; all but one have their anterior ends pointing towards the top of this image.

 Cowrie or cowry is the common name for a group of small to large sea snails in the family Cypraeidae.

 Cowrie shells have held cultural, economic, and ornamental significance in various cultures.
 The cowrie was the shell most widely used worldwide as shell money.
-It is most abundant in the Indian Ocean, and was collected in the Maldive Islands, in Sri Lanka, along the Indian Malabar coast, in Borneo and on other East Indian islands, in Maluku in the Pacific, in Papua New Guinea and in various parts of the African coast from Ras Hafun, in Somalia, to Mozambique.
+It is most abundant in the Indian Ocean and was collected near the Maldive Islands, Sri Lanka and the Indian Malabar coast, Borneo and other East Indian islands, Maluku in the Pacific, Papua New Guinea, and various parts of the African coast from Ras Hafun, in Somalia, to Mozambique.
 Cowrie shell money was important in the trade networks of Africa, South Asia, and East Asia.